 Parking tip: Hotel parking is a bit pricey at $49 a night, but we did not have a problem finding street parking on the weekend, which is free from 6 pm to 8 am and all-day Sunday.

 We were guests of the hotel but were planning on booking a stay here either way based on our previous experience.
 For the best rates and availability, book a room on the Westin Gaslamp Quarter hotel website.

 Where to Eat

 Donut Bar.
 This place touts its breakfast treats as “The World’s Most Award-Winning Donuts,” so you can bet there is a line at 8 am.
 It’s called Donut Bar because it also functions as a bar, so if you miss this place for breakfast, it’s open late on the weekends.

 Tip 1: Order online a day ahead so you can skip the line and pick up your dozen.
 And if you do end up in line, someone usually comes by passing out free donuts to the kids!

-Tip 2: The regular donuts are good, but by no means the best we’ve ever had.
+Tip 2: The regular donuts are good but by no means the best we’ve ever had.
 We’re on a bit of a mission to find the best donuts in Southern California, so we have plenty to compare it to.
-The french toast donut, on the other hand, mind blowing.
-They take an already delicious donut, slice of the skin on the top and bottom, soak in an egg mixture and cook on the skillet.
+The french toast donut, on the other hand, was mind-blowing.
+They take an already delicious donut, slice off the skin from the top and bottom, soak it in an egg mixture and cook it on the skillet.
 Of course, as any french toast should, it’s served warm (so they’re made-to-order) with butter, jam and syrup.

 Las Cuatro Milpas.
 For simple yet amazingly delicious Mexican food, head to this spot that’s been serving up rice, beans, and burritos since 1933.